SaaS vs. IaaS vs. PaaS – what are the differences between the 3 types of cloud service providers?

-Cloud services are not only a rising trend in the technology market, it also is an inseparable part of our daily life.
+Cloud services are not only a rising trend in the technology market but it also an inseparable part of our daily life.
 It appears everywhere, even though we rarely notice it.
-You start your day by interacting with the cloud via checking your phone for new emails and messages before you even get out of bed.
+You start your day by interacting with the cloud by checking your phone for new emails and messages before you even get out of bed.
 The cloud is there again when you use your phone’s maps app to check traffic conditions on the way to work.

 1. Cloud service definition:

 Cloud services are services that are hosted by third-party providers via a remote cloud computing server.
 These services are designed to provide simple, affordable access to applications and resources without the need for internal infrastructure or hardware.
 Cloud services make the flow of user data become much easier, from front-end clients, through the Internet, to the provider’s systems and back.